 Back for a third year, and under a brand new name, we journey to the heart of American music with River Town; a festival bursting with a world-class programme of blues, gospel, country and bluegrass, from across the pond and closer to home.

 Three UK greats – Paul Carrack, Nick Lowe and Andy Fairweather Low – will join forces in a rare trio performance that celebrates their shared love of American R&B, soul and country.
-We also welcome R&B powerhouse, gospel legend and civil rights icon Mavis Staples plus performances by country-pop duo The Shires with crossover stars Ward Thomas.
+We also welcome the compelling singer songwriter Martha Wainwright, R&B powerhouse, gospel legend and civil rights icon Mavis Staples plus performances by country-pop duo The Shires with crossover stars Ward Thomas.

 Presented by Colston Hall & St George’s Bristol.

 River Town kicks off on 19 May with a launch party at St George’s Bristol presenting American music royalty Carleen Anderson, transporting audiences to the Deep South for the start the festival with her astonishingly soulful voice.